Orange-OpenSource/octant/doc/source/install/index.rst

 machine at address 192.168.122.10.
 It is recomended to not specify the password in a production environment.
 In that case the password will be asked interactively.

+If you use an https endpoint and the certificate cannot be verified, you can add ``verify=False`` to the configuration file.

+If you run the queries as a regular user on your projects or if you are the admin user but you want to restrict the queries to a specific project, you must set ``all_projects=False`` in the configuration file.
+This is the equivalent of ``openstack server list --all-projects``.